-How to let them down easy instead of ghosting
+How to let someone down easy instead of ghosting

 Or, rather…gently and sincerely.
 Regardless, severing the cord and letting someone down with the uncomfortable “truth” won’t always be [is rarely] a cakewalk.
-TBH, if you’re not prepared to face turning someone down or possibly “hurt their feelings”, seriously, don’t date.
+TBH, if you’re not prepared to face rejection or to possibly “hurt their feelings”, seriously, don’t date.
 It really is that simple.
-And the lesson here is how to let them down easy instead of ghosting.
+And the lesson here is how to let someone down easy instead of ghosting them.

 Relationships shouldn’t be [are not supposed to be] like walking the tight rope.
 Avoiding or running away from what makes us uncomfortable only reinforces that very dynamic, which is our surfacing problem today.
 We’re just too prideful, shameful and afraid to face discomfort, let alone tough it out and have those *uncomfortable* conversations with people.